benIT/docker-nginx-reverse-proxy/README.md

 # Purpose

-Set up an nginx reverse proxy frontend  whith 3 apache2 backends.
+This project sets up one `nginx` reverse proxy frontend  with 3 `apache2` backends.

 Each backend is running on a different port and is displaying a basic html page with different background color.

-The background color of the page is managed using an environment variable named `color` that is passed to the apache2 backends.
+The background color of the page is managed using an environment variable named `color` that is passed to the `apache2` backends.

-You can monitor easily on each backend your http request has been dispatched.
+With the color, you can monitor easily on each backend your http request has been dispatched.

+# Demonstration

-<video width="320" height="240" controls src="demo.mp4"></video>
+<center><video width="320" height="240" controls src="demo.mp4"></video></center>

 # Usage